 No animals (including caged animals) birds or reptiles may be kept on the premises without written permission from the Agent and/or Landlord.
 Such permission cannot be unreasonably withheld.
 House, Carpet and Curtains must be professionally cleaned at the end of the Tenancy – sight of invoices will be required at check out.
-Note that keeping a pet at the property will usually require an additional pet deposit (also held at the DPS for safe keeping).

 Can I remove the Landlord’s items from the property?

 The Landlord’s effects may not be removed from the property or stored in a garage, cellar or outhouse.
 The Tenant must obtain written consent before changing anything at the property.

 How often do you carry our maintenance visits?